nevindnl/GoogledArtsandCulture/README.md

 Upon navigation to an image, the store records the image in the frontend store as the `currentImage` and the full image is loaded.
 Magnificent.js was used to implement pan and zoom.

 If logged in, a favorite icon is visible in the header that allows the user to favorite or unfavorite an image.
-If the image was from a search result, favoriting the image commits the image to the database.
+If the image is from a search result, favoriting the image commits the image to the database.

 <img src="./screenshots/image 1.png"></img>
 <img src="./screenshots/image 2.png"></img>